jfcorugedo/design-patterns-java/docs/creational/Singleton.md

 * **Lazily loaded:** I might be lazily loaded, so the instance will be created only when needed

 There are a lot of examples of this pattern inside Java API and frameworks.
-Just to mention some of them: Runtime, Calendar, Logger, etc...
+Just to mention some of them: Runtime, Logger, etc...

 Inside Spring, the beans are created following a Singleton pattern by default (instead of Prototype), so only one instance of each bean will exist inside Spring context.